 How to use a crypto tax app like Koinly

 Don't get stuck in the busywork.
 Don't get it wrong.
 Don't rely on your accountant to know where to look.
-Use Koinly to generate your HMRC crypto tax reports.
+Use Koinly to generate your HMRC crypto tax report.
 Here's how easy it is:

 It only takes a minute!